sir-pinecone/dr_libs.jai/README.md

 ## TODO

-* Add support for other platforms.
+* Add support for other platforms (currently only supporting Windows).